Teaching

 • Special matrix types including normal matrices, symmetric matrices, and nonnegative matrices.

-Instructor, Washington State University, Department of Mathematics and Statistics, 2025
+Instructor, Washington State University, Department of Mathematics and Statistics, Spring 2025

 Abstract algebra with an emphasis on applications to teaching.
 This class covered the following topics: